University of Rochester Pre-College Program

 SELECTION & APPLICATION NEXT STEPS **time sensitive

-1. Member Program advisors and students should review Rochester Pre-College general webpage, How To Apply page, and Course Options. ***Please note: the program that your students are applying for is the non-credit Rochester Scholars Session A two-week program.
+1. Member Program advisors and students should review Rochester Pre-College general webpage, How To Apply page, and Course Options. ***Please note: the program that your students are applying for is the non-credit Rochester Scholars Session A, two-week programs.

 2. Online Application – Create an application account that links to an email address you check frequently.
-The application fee waiver code is NUS18.
-In the financial assistance form, be sure to note that your student is affiliated with SEA in the application by selecting National Urban Squash in the partners drop-down secton.
+The application fee waiver code is SEA20.
+Be sure to note that your student is affiliated with SEA in the application by selecting Squash and Education Alliance in the partners drop-down section.

 The required forms and supplemental application materials will be available to fill out electronically through the online application.
 In certain circumstances a document may need to be uploaded by the student, which you will see in the online application.